 4- Snakes

 Snakes are attracted to substations because there they can catch birds and eggs to eat.
 Because of their size and climbing ability, they are able to reach almost every part of the substation and, when not protected, they can cause power-outages.
-In 2017, for example, one left 4000 residents of South Carolina in the US without electrical power.
+Recently, snakes were responsible of causing four outages in just eight days in the state of Tennessee in the United States of America.

 5- Racoons

 Their curious nature and excellent climbing abilities gain raccoons easy access to substations.
 Because of their large size, raccoons can easily bridge phase-to-phase and phase-to-ground distances on equipment with voltage ratings up to 25 kV.
-In 2019 nearly 40.000 people were left without power in Seattle, U.S., because of a racoon entering a local substation.
+Earlier this year, a raccoon made contact with the electricity equipment from a Toronto substation and cut power for thousands, knocking out traffic lights in Canada's largest city and trapping some people in elevators.

 Outages, endangerment of life species, equipment damage and thousands of dollars in repair costs and production loss can be avoided when installing the proper wildlife outage protection products.
 Midsun’s E/Products are able to protect the equipment, power lines and animals by covering the bare metal work and creating an environment for wildlife to roam substations and overhead lines without damaging themselves or the equipment.